casid/jte/DOCUMENTATION.md

 }
 ```

-Note the difference of safe und unsafe content.
-All static parts of a template are treated as safe.
-All dynamic parts are treated as unsafe to avoid cross-site scripting (XSS) attacks.
+Note the difference of static und user content.
+All static parts of a template are considered safe and must not be escaped.
+All dynamic parts are considered unsafe to avoid cross-site scripting (XSS) attacks.

-> **Caution!** All core `TemplateOutput` implementations make no difference between handling safe and unsafe content.
+> **Caution!** All core `TemplateOutput` implementations make **no difference** between handling static and user content.
 Output escaping comes in many flavours and jte doesn't want to force an opinion on you.
 See the section [Output Escaping](#output-escaping) for more details.

 ## Control structures